elixirschool/elixirschool/sk/lessons/basics/modules.md

 end
 ```

-If we try our code out in IEx we'll see that `hello/1` is available on the `Example` module:
 Ak skúsime spustiť v IEx náš kód tak uvidíme, že funkcia `hello/1` je dostupná v module `Example`:

 ```elixir